eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ToServer message UpdateWorkloadState is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall store all the Workload States of that Ankaios Agent in the WorkloadStateDB.
+When the ToServer message UpdateWorkloadState is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall store all the Workload States of that Ankaios Agent in the WorkloadStatesMap.

 Tags:
 - AnkaiosServer
-- WorkloadStateDB

 Needs:
 - impl